forestgrape/coronavirus/spread_analyses.md

   * An increase in infected players.
 However the increase in infected players is only slightly steeper than the general case count increase.
     * 23.11. - 13.12:  30 (3 Weeks; 3 Rounds)
     * 21.12 - 10.1.: 94 (3 Weeks; 4 Rounds; some matches cancelled and these high risk teams likely not tested)
   * // Some evidence that spectators increased the number of infected players.
-Even though there were some matches cancelled, the increase in infected players was not much steeper than the general case count.
-However in september/october/november the correlation between case counts and infected players is rather low.
+Even though there were some matches cancelled, the increase in infected players was not much steeper than the general case count; however in september/october/november the correlation between case counts and infected players is rather low.